 .spec.ttlSecondsAfterFinished field of a Job, as in this

 its dependent objects together with it.
-Note that when the resource is deleted,

 .spec.ttlSecondsAfterFinished field of a Job:

-to set this field dynamically after the resource has finished, and choose
+to set this field dynamically after the Job has finished, and choose

-Updating TTL Seconds
+Updating TTL for finished Jobs

-Note that the TTL period, e.g.
+You can modify the TTL period, e.g.

 .spec.ttlSecondsAfterFinished field of Jobs,

-guarantee that the Jobs will be kept, even if an update to extend the TTL
+to retain that Job, even if an update to extend the TTL returns a successful API